KatchDaVizion/SuperBrain_AI/README.md

 * 🧠 Save all results to memory (RAG-enhanced)
 * 🔒 API keys are encrypted and reused automatically
 * 📊 Tabulated output powered by `tabulate`

-This supercharges your insight-building and allows **open research consensus discovery**.

 ---